"Blood on the Leaves/And Blood at the Roots": Reconsidering Forms of Enslavement and Subjection across Disciplines

 - Extinction as a result of exploitation and subjugation.

-We invite individual proposals for 20-minute papers, as well as proposals for panels (three 20-minute papers), for roundtables, jam sessions, or any other format to present artistic production or to address activism, etc. Please send an abstract (200-300 words) and a brief biography to email@example.com.
+We invite individual proposals for 20-minute papers, as well as proposals for panels (three 20-minute papers), for roundtables, jam sessions, or any other format to present artistic production or to address activism, etc. Please send an abstract (200-300 words) and a brief biography to email@example.com by 10th May 2021.

-For more details please see https://warwick.ac.uk/fac/arts/english/research/conferences/bloodontheleaves.
+For more detail, please see https://warwick.ac.uk/fac/arts/english/research/conferences/bloodontheleaves.